tagtag

 Conductors / Yardmasters

 Conductors coordinate the activities of the train crew on the freight and passenger trains.
 On freight trains, they oversee the loading and unloading of cargo.
-Yardmasters oversee the workers in the rail yard, directing engineers to move cars as needed, and ensuring trains are carrying correct freight material.
+Yardmasters oversee the workers in the rail yard, directing engineers to move cars as needed and ensuring trains carry correct freight material.

 Locomotive Engineers